multiversx/mx-docs/docs/sovereign/setup.md

     setHeaderVerifierAddressInEsdtSafe
     ```

-7. Set the sovereign bridge address in ESDT safe on testnet:
+7. Get funds in your wallet from a genesis wallet:
     ```bash
-    setSovereignBridgeAddressInEsdtSafe
-    ```

-8. Get funds in your wallet from a genesis wallet:
-    ```bash
     getFundsInAddressSovereign
     ```

-9. Set the fee market address in sovereign:
+8. Set the fee market address in sovereign:
     ```bash
     setFeeMarketAddressSovereign
     ```

-10. Disable the fee market contract in sovereign:
+9. Disable the fee market contract in sovereign:
     ```bash
     disableFeeMarketContractSovereign
     ```

-11. Unpause the ESDT safe contract in sovereign:
+10. Unpause the ESDT safe contract in sovereign:
     ```bash
     unpauseEsdtSafeContractSovereign
     ```